kalviny/IMTA/README.md

 ## Introduction

-This paper presents three techniques to improve the training efficacy of adaptive deep networks from two aspects: (1) a Gradient Equilibrium algorithm to resolve the conflict of learning of different classifiers; (2) an Inline Subnet- work Collaboration approach and a One-for-all Knowledge Distillation algorithm to enhance the collaboration among classifiers.
+This paper presents three techniques to improve the training efficacy of adaptive deep networks from two aspects: (1) a Gradient Equilibrium algorithm to resolve the conflict of learning of different classifiers; (2) an Inline Subnetwork Collaboration approach and a One-for-all Knowledge Distillation algorithm to enhance the collaboration among classifiers.

 ### Method Overview.